panda-re/panda/docs/PANDA.md

 AMD's SVM and Intel's VT define hypercalls, but they are privileged instructions, meaning the guest must be in ring 0 to execute them.

+For hypercalls in ARM, we use the MCR instruction (move to coprocessor from ARM register), moving to coprocessor 7.
+CP 7 is reserved by ARM, and isn't implemented in QEMU.
+The MCR instruction is present in all versions of ARM, and it is an unprivileged instruction in this scenario.
+Plugins can also check for magic values in registers on ARM.

 **Signature**:

 	int (*guest_hypercall)(CPUState *env);